mach-composer/mach-composer-cli/docs/src/topics/deployment/config/aws.md

 ### Default endpoint

-If you have defined your component with a `default` endpoint, MACH Composer will create an API Gateway for you which includes a default AWS API Gateway domain.
+If you have defined your component with a `default` endpoint, MACH composer will create an API Gateway for you which includes a default AWS API Gateway domain.

 ```